gabrielegamberi/Human-Activity-Recognition/README.md

 # Human-Activity-Recognition
-A public implementation of an Human Activity Recognition (HAR) android application, based on a convolutional neural network (CNN):
+A public android application for Human Activity Recognition (HAR) based on a Convolutional Neural Network:

 Authors:
 *Gabriele Gamberi*